swak/8th-ndn-hackathon.github.io/hacks.md

 **Tasks**

-- Data structure locking: Add a lightweight lock (a simple spinlock can be implemented with std::atomic_flag) to NFD’s data structures that are accessed by both forwarding and management.
+- Data structure locking: Add a lightweight lock (a simple spinlock can be implemented with `std::atomic_flag`) to NFD's data structures that are accessed by both forwarding and management.
 This includes FaceTable, FIB, StrategyChoice, and ContentStore.
 - Management thread separation: Create a management thread.
 Connect management thread to forwarding through a Unix stream face.

-- More efficient communication between threads:  NFD-RIB currently connects to NFD’s main thread through a Unix stream face, so communication involves socket operations and packet encoding.
-Since they are in the same process, they can instead communicate through an internal “in-memory face” implemented using a ring buffer or similar technique.
+- More efficient communication between threads: NFD-RIB currently connects to NFD's main thread through a Unix stream face, so communication involves socket operations and packet encoding.
+Since they are in the same process, they can instead communicate through an internal "in-memory face" implemented using a ring buffer or similar technique.
 This should be applied to NFD-RIB first, and can be applied to the new management thread as well.

-- Merge NFD-RIB thread into management thread:  NFD-RIB currently interacts with FIB through control com- mands.
+- Merge NFD-RIB thread into management thread: NFD-RIB currently interacts with FIB through control commands.
 Since management is now in its own thread, NFD-RIB can be merged into the same management thread, and interact with FIB through direct function calls.
 This decreases the complexity of NFD-RIB and FIB management (add-nexthop and remove-nexthop commands can be eliminated).

 **Required Knowledge for Participants**